Enchan1207/GitGrassIndicator/README.md

 ## Opensource libraries

  - [mattdonnelly/Swifter](https://github.com/mattdonnelly/Swifter) - A Twitter framework for iOS & OS X written in Swift
  - [apple/swift-argument-parser](https://github.com/apple/swift-argument-parser) - Straightforward, type-safe argument parsing for Swift

+Due to the update timing, it is possible that everything has not been listed here.
+See [Package.swift](blob/main/Package.swift) for the exact dependencies.
 ## License

 This repository is published under MIT License.